 This milk is stored in a sterilized bulk tank on farm, and a licensed milk truck grader picks it up every second day.

 The key variables that can allow an increase in a farm’s margin through milk production are:

-the volume sold: the amount of milk sold is the first lever to maximise revenue.
+The volume sold: the amount of milk sold is the first lever to maximise revenue.
 An increase in production volume and commercialisation allows a dilution of the burden of increasing fixed costs (heating, electricity…).

-the sales price: this price highly depends on the market and opportunities available on the farm.
+The sales price: this price highly depends on the market and opportunities available on the farm.
 Indeed, certain levers at the farm level can allow for higher profits.
 The first entails the command of milk composition with regard to milk solids (fat and proteins).
 The second lever relates to the command of milk quality for avoiding likely risks (germs, somatic cell count …).
 These two levers can maximise the price of each ton of milk.

-Optimisation of the diet: improvement of the Milk Index, or the amount of milk produced per kilogram of dry matter intake, is likely to generate a high return on investment considering the initial feed costs engaged.
+Optimization of the diet: improvement of the Milk Index, or the amount of milk produced per kilogram of dry matter intake, is likely to generate a high return on investment considering the initial feed costs engaged.

 The control of maintenance fees: some maintenance costs are proportional to the number of animals present on the farm.
 These costs encompass the following: legal constraints for the control of manure, animal housing and milking equipment needed to ensure decent working conditions, employment costs….
 Boosting the productivity per cow ensures a better return on investment of these fees.